Krishna Savjani

-Krishna Savjani OBE SC (born 1947) is a prominent Malawi lawyer.
-He is the founder of Savjani and Company, Malawi’s leading law firm according to Chambers and Partners.
-He is also Senior Consul, an appointment made by the President of Malawi.
-Senior Counsel is the equivalent of Queen's Counsel in England.
+Krishna Savjani OBE SC (born 1947) is a Malawian lawyer.
+He is the founder of Savjani and Company, Malawi's leading law firm according to Chambers and Partners.
+He is also Senior Counsel, an appointment made by the President of Malawi.

-He is the British Honorary Consul since 1998, the first person to be appointed so in Malawi.
 He was awarded the Order of the British Empire by Her Majesty Queen Elizabeth II in 2003.

 Early life

 Savjani was born in Jamnagar, India.
 According to personal testimony, Savjani's father, Haridas Manji Savjani, came to Malawi in 1933 at the age of 16.
 He started his own business just before the Second World War and succeeded in importing goods during wartime when shipping was at risk.
 He went to India at the end of the Second World War to get married.
 Krishna Savjani came to Malawi as a nine-month-old baby.

 He attended Sir Robert Armitage High School in Limbe where, according to personal testimony, he arranged for the school to invite eminent politicians like Kanyama Chiume and Henry Chipembere to come and debate.